Updated: March 2019

 - The right to receive personal data in a structured, commonly used and machine-readable format and transmit that data to a third party.

 If an individual wishes to exercise any of these rights and the Company has transferred that person’s data to a third party, the Company will communicate that request to the relevant third party unless it would be impossible or involve disproportionate effort for the Company to do so.

 This notice is under regular review and may be updated periodically and without prior notice to reflect changes in the Company’s data privacy practices.

 11. Concerns or Queries

-Any questions about the contents of this notice or the Company’s use of personal data should be addressed to Langham Hall at email@example.com or 3rd Floor Walker House, 28-34 Hill Street, St Helier, Jersey JE4 8PN, Channel Islands.
+Any questions about the contents of this notice or the Company’s use of personal data should be addressed to Langham Hall at email@example.com or 3rd Floor, Gaspé House, 66 – 72 The Esplanade, St Helier, Jersey, Channel Islands JE1 2LH.